robertkirkman/sm64ex-bbb-doc/README.md

 > [!NOTE]
 > If you used a non-flasher image, the BBB will not overwrite the internal flash or turn off, instead leave the MicroSD card inserted and proceed.

 4. The BBB will take some time to boot.
-Once it finishes, on the PC, enable ip forwarding and set the RNDIS network adapter to which address 192.168.7.1 has been assigned to shared to other computers.
+Once it finishes, on the PC, enable ip forwarding and set the NCM adapter to which address 192.168.6.1 has been assigned to shared to other computers.

 > [!TIP]
 > If you do this, you would need to identify your network device names and network configuration and replace this with your own, but this is optional, since you can use an ethernet cord for internet access instead if available.